TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/GroupName.rst

 groupName
 =========

 ..  confval:: groupName
     :name: ctrl-groupName
     :Path: $GLOBALS['TCA'][$table]['ctrl']
     :type: string
     :Scope: Special

     This option can be used to group records in the new record wizard.
 If you define a new table and set its "groupName" to the key of another extension, the table will appear in the list of records from that other extension in the new record wizard.

+    We really appreciate you setting the `ctrl` property `title` to a localized value (`LLL:EXT:`), otherwise it may happen that TYPO3 cannot extract the correct extension key from your table name, resulting in
+    wrong icons in list of new record wizard.
+This only happens if your extension key contains underscores `_`, but the second part of your table name does not.
+For example: If your extension key is `my_extension` the table names will normally start with `tx_myextension`.
+Since `myextension` does not match the real extension key `my_extension`, the icon of your extension cannot be retrieved from your extension.
+Instead of a localized `title`, you can also set `groupName` to your real extension
+    key: `my_extension`.